How to Plan the Perfect African Safari

 • Do not carry large amounts of cash.

 • If your aim is gorilla trekking, timing is critical.
 In Rwanda, you’ll want to avoid April, May, and November.
-However, this is a good time to visit Uganda, where there are good discounts to be availed on accommodation and permits.
+However, you should consider visiting Uganda during these months, as you can take advantage of significant discounts on accommodation and permits.

 Ready to go?

-Going on an African safari is a once a lifetime experience that’s worth every penny.
+An African safari is an unforgettable experience that is well worth the investment.
 Follow the advice in our guide, and it’s going to be a journey that you’ll remember and cherish for the rest of your life.

 Share this story with others